pulumi/docs/content/docs/intro/concepts/state.md

 aliases: ["/docs/reference/state/"]
 ---

 Pulumi stores metadata about your infrastructure so that it can manage your cloud resources.
-This metadata is called _state_ and is how Pulumi knows when and how to create, read, delete, or update cloud resources.
-Pulumi stores this metadata, the state, in a _backend_ of your choosing.
-Options include the Pulumi Service, a secure and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to object storage in AWS, Azure, GCP, or a simple filesystem.
-Most of the time, you don't need to explicitly worry about state and backends, but in some cases you may.
+This metadata is called _state_.
+Each [stack]({{< relref "stack" >}}) has its own state, and state is how Pulumi knows when and how to create, read, delete, or update cloud resources.

+Pulumi stores state in a _backend_ of your choosing.
+A backend is just an API and storage endpoint the CLI can use to coordinate updates and read and write stack state whenever appropriate.
+Backend options include the Pulumi Service, a secure and reliable hosted application with policies and safeguards to facilitate team collaboration, in addition to simple object storage in AWS, Azure, GCP, or a local filesystem.
+Most of the time, you don't need to explicitly worry about state and backends, as the default options are designed to work seamlessly out-of-the-box, but in some cases you may choose to more explicitly configure backend options.

 > Pulumi state does not include your cloud credentials.
 Credentials are kept local to your client &mdash; wherever the CLI runs &mdash; even when using the managed Pulumi Service backend.
 Pulumi _does_ store configuration and secrets, but encrypts those secrets using your chosen encryption provider.
 To learn more, see [Configuration and Secrets]({{< relref "config" >}}).